Saritasa/Unity3DTemplateProject/readme.md

 * cookiecutter
 * bash (for windows, shipped with git)

+**It is assumed that this repo and final Unity project will be used in case insensitive filesystem.**

 **Attention**:
 Source tree for Mac, by default, uses emdedded versions of git and git-lfs which are older than reqiured.
 Install last versions and switch to 'Use system ...' settings in SourceTree -> Preferences -> Git:
 * ![Hint for SourceTree on Mac](https://raw.githubusercontent.com/Saritasa/Unity3DTemplateProject/master/images/use-system-git.png "Hint for SourceTree on Mac")